swift-conductor/conductor-docs/docs/documentation/configuration/eventhandlers.md

     "expandInlineJSON": true
 }
 ```
-Input for starting a workflow and output when completing / failing task follows the same [expressions](workflowdef/index.md#wiring-inputs-and-outputs) used for wiring workflow inputs.
+Input for starting a workflow and output when completing / failing task follows the same [expressions](workflowdef/index.md#using-expressions) used for wiring task inputs.

 !!!info "Expanding stringified JSON elements in payload"
 	`expandInlineJSON` property, when set to true will expand the inlined stringified JSON elements in the payload to JSON documents and replace the string value with JSON document.